Effective date: 7 May 2021

 The Occupational English Test (OET) is a well-respected international English language test for the healthcare sector.
 Established in the late 1980s under contract to the Australian Federal Government, OET continues to remain relevant through continuous research and validation.

-Since 2013, OET has been owned by Cambridge Boxhill Language Assessment Pty Ltd ATF the Cambridge Boxhill Language Assessment Unit Trust (CBLA), a venture between Cambridge Assessment English and Box Hill Institute.
+Since 2013, OET is owned by Cambridge Boxhill Language Assessment Pty Ltd, as trustee for the Cambridge Boxhill Language Assessment Unit Trust, a venture between Cambridge Assessment English and Box Hill Institute.

 The OET Centre

 Collins St West

 We will endeavour to respond to you within a reasonable time.

 OET test delivery partners operate throughout the world, including across Europe, Asia, Australia and New Zealand, North America, South America, Africa and the Middle East.